andrewouko/order-central/README.md

-# AEDT
+# ORDER CENTRAL
-This project is built using NextJs (Typescript) to manage the learning resources on how to access education loans provided by the AFRICA DEVELOPMENT & EDUCATION TRUST
+This project is built using NextJs (Typescript) to showcase order management using a search box and filter.

 # DEPENDENCIES
 1. NodeJS
 2. NextJS
 3. Tailwind CSS
 4. React Icons
-5. country-flag-icons
+5. Redux

 ## Getting Started